 With lots of variability in Banff summer weather, it’s a good idea to build some flexibility into your hiking wardrobe to suit most conditions.
 When hiking in Banff, dressing in layers is always a smart strategy.

 The reality of hiking in Banff in the summer means you’ll likely be taking your jacket on and off throughout the day.
-Anytime the sun disappears (behind a cloud, a mountain, deep tree-cover, etc.) the temperature drops and the wind picks up, making it feel much cooler than you’d expect.
+Any time the sun disappears behind a cloud, a mountain, or thick tree cover, the temperature can drop quickly and the wind can make it feel much cooler than you’d expect.
 In these conditions, you’ll be glad you had a good hiking jacket with you.

-In my experience, it doesn’t rain a lot in the summer, so a proper rain jacket is likely unnecessary.
+It can be rainy in the summer months, so at a minimum your rain jacket should be water resistant if not waterproof.
 A hiking jacket that is lightweight, water and wind resistant is the perfect mix for hiking in Banff in summer.

 Hiking Shirts